Diamante-Smith/osticket-prereqs/README.md

 <br>

 - Click on the ticket we just did -> And scroll down towards the bottom portion where it says "Post Internal Note"

+- Type in the title "Customer is very mad"

+- For the description underneath, type in "Try to be empathetic with him."

 - These are notes that the customers can't see